thrassat/agriculture_monitoring/readme.md

  * See the web page locally on any browser at: http://localhost:3000/

- * you can connect with credentials : admin admin
+ * you can connect with credentials : superadmin superadmin / admin admin / user user

- * L'appli étant en construction :
- 	- Toutes les routes ne sont actuellement pas protégées
- 	- Des anciens fichiers restent au cas où mais ne sont pas utilisés (commentaire NOT USED en début de fichier pour la plupart)
- 	- "adding new user" est la tâche actuelle

 ----------- Troubleshoot: